-Estimated reading time: 4 minutes
+Estimated reading time: 5 minutes

-Why is there a sudden demand for Nurses in the Philippines?
+Why is There a Sudden Demand for Nurses in the Philippines?

 Many Filipinos have at least undergone the “Should I be a Nurse?” phase.
 After all, in the Philippines, the nurses’ training is world-class, giving graduates an edge in the global nurse market.

-Filipinos are known worldwide for having the best nurses.
+What’s more, Filipinos are known worldwide for having the best nurses.
 So, the prospect of working as a nurse abroad will always be a plan for many.

-You may also want to read: Full List of Passers — November 2022 Nursing Licensure Exam
+Also Read: Full List of Passers — November 2022 Nursing Licensure Exam

-Average Salary Grade of a Nurse in the Philippines 2022
+Average Salary Grade of a Nurse in the Philippines

 The minimum salary of Registered Nurses working in government centers in the Philippines is SG 15 or ₱ 35,000 per month (source), with different variations depending on the region.
 The region with the highest salary grade is the National Capital Region for Private Duty Nurses, with pay of ₱ 36,000 monthly.

-For entry-level nurses, their pay ranges from ₱20,000 to ₱25.000 monthly, depending on their region and the hospital they work under.
+For entry-level nurses, their pay ranges from ₱20,000 to ₱25,000 monthly, depending on their region and the hospital they work under.

 Though these numbers might be deceiving, a considerable number of nurses are still vastly underpaid, especially those working in the private sector contractually.